 II.A.
 Division Ages

-Junior 5-17
+Youth 5-17

 Senior 18-32

-Executive 33-42

-Ultra 43 and up
+Executive 33 and up

-II.B.
-Junior Divisions.
+- II.B.
+Youth Divisions.
 All 5-17 year old competitors must compete in their respective age groups.
-If there is no competition in a competitor's age group, tournament directors reserve the right to move that competitor up in age.
+If there is no competition in a competitor's age group, tournament directors reserve the right to move that competitor up in age. - II.C.

-II.C.
 Senior Division.
-This division is for ages 18-32, but is also open to athletes ages 33 and up for all types of competition.

-II.D.
-Executive and Ultra Divisions.
-Athletes age 33 and older may compete in the Executive Division or the Senior Division.
-Athletes 43 years of age and older may compete in the Senior, Executive or Ultra Division.
-Athletes may not compete in more than one age category for any one event.
+This division is for ages 18-32, but is also open to athletes ages 33 and up for all types of competition. - II.D.
+Executive Division.
+Athletes age 33 and older may compete in the Senior Division..
+Athletes may not compete in more than one age category for any one event. - II.E.

-II.E.
 Team Trial Age Groups' Considerations.
 Black Belt competitors in the 10-11 year old age group will not be allowed to move to the 12-14 year old age group unless authorized by the tournament director to provide competition for an athlete.
 At the AAU TKD National Championship competition, Black Belt competitors in the 12-14 or 15-17 year old age groups will not be required to move up to the next age group for Team Trials consideration.